Shankar–Jaikishan

-Shankar–Jaikishan (also known as S-J), were an Indian composer duo of the Hindi film industry, working together from 1949 to 1971.
-They are widely considered to be one of the greatest ever music composers of the Hindi film industry.
-After Jaikishan’s death in 1971, Shankar continued as a music director alone until his own death in 1987.
+Shankar–Jaikishan (also known as S-J) were an Indian composer duo of the Hindi film industry, working together from 1949 to 1971.
+They are widely considered to be one of the greatest music composers of the Hindi film industry.

+After Jaikishan's death in 1971, Shankar continued as a music director alone until his own death in 1987.
 During this solo career, he was still credited as 'Shankar–Jaikishan'.
 Shankar–Jaikishan, along with other artists, composed "everlasting" and "immortal melodies" in the 1950s, 1960s, and early 1970s.
 Their best work was noted for being "raga-based and having both lilt and sonority".

-Early years
+Early life

 Shankar

-Shankar Singh Ram Singh Raghuvanshi (15 October 1922 – 26 April 1987) was from Hyderabad.
+Shankar Singh Ram Singh Raghuvanshi (15 October 1922 – 26 April 1987) was from Hyderabad, British India.
 During his formative years, Shankar played the tabla and learned the art formally from Baba Nasir Khansahib.
 For many years, Shankar studied as a disciple of the legendary composer Khawaja Khurshid Anwar, in whose orchestra he performed.

 Shankar started his career with a theater group run by Satyanarayan and Hemawati, before shifting to Prithvi Theatre where he played tabla and performed some minor roles in plays.
-It was at Prithvi Theatre that he learnt to play and mastered several other instruments like Sitar, Accordion and Piano etc. Besides his work at Prithvi Theatre, he also started working as an assistant to the leading composer duo of Husnlal Bhagatram and nurtured the ambition of becoming an independent music director.
+It was at Prithvi Theatre that he learnt to play and mastered several other instruments like Sitar, Accordion and Piano.
+Besides his work at Prithvi Theatre, he also started working as an assistant to the leading composer duo of Husnlal Bhagatram and nurtured the ambition of becoming an independent music director.